-The term drunk is the state of being intoxicated by consuming alcoholic beverages to a degree that mental and physical faculties are noticeably impaired.
-Severe drunkenness leads to acute alcohol intoxication.
+The term “drunk” is the state of being intoxicated by over-consuming alcoholic beverages to a degree that mental and physical faculties are noticeably impaired.
+Severe drunkenness leads to acute alcohol intoxication and possible alcohol poisoning.
 Common symptoms can include slurred speech, impaired balance, poor coordination, flushed face, reddened eyes, reduced inhibition and uncharacteristic behavior.
 Legally drunk, is a term used when talking about DUI or DWI laws regarding whether someone has been drinking and driving.
+All 50 states have set .08 BAC as the legal limit for driving a motor vehicle.

 Drunkenness can result in temporary experience of a wide range of emotions, ranging from anger, sadness, and depression to euphoria, lightheartedness, joviality, and lose sexual inhibition.
 Consuming excessive amounts of alcohol often leads to a “hangover” the following day.